A search for super-imposed oscillations to the primordial power spectrum in Planck and SPT-3G 2018 data

 We have therefore constrained these models with the combination of $Planck$ and SPT-3G data for the first time.
 Since a covariance between $Planck$ and SPT-3G data is not available, we consider the main combined data set in which we cut $Planck$ (SPT) above (below) the multipoles at which the $Planck$ S/N is reached by SPT as stated in~\cite{SPT-3G:2022hvq} and described in section~\ref{sec:data}.
 This conservative procedure which enforces just one measurement for each multipole bin should overcome the issue of potentially double counting information with a full $Planck$ and SPT-3G combination without a covariance matrix between the two experiments.
 By adopting this combination, we find that SPT-3G high-$\ell$ polarization data play an important role for all the models studied.

-We find that superimposed oscillations with a constant amplitude do not improve the fit and are tighter constrained by $Planck$+SPT-3G 2018 compared to $Planck$ 2018 data.
+We find that superimposed oscillations with a constant amplitude provide a a $\Delta \chi^2$ larger in the combined data set than in the individual data sets.
+The amplitude of these super-imposed oscillations are tighter constrained by $Planck$+SPT-3G 2018 compared to $Planck$ 2018 data.

+{When the amplitude for superimposed linear oscillations is allowed to vary as a power-law in $k$ as in Boundary EFT \cite{Jackson:2013vka}, the $Planck$+SPT-3G 2018 also leads to tighter constraints than the two datasets considered separately.
+In particular, for the template in Eq. (\ref{eq:undamped-lin}), we find $n_\mathrm{lin} = 0.38 \pm 0.30$ at 68 \% CL with $Planck$+SPT-3G.
+The relevance of the SPT-3G data at smaller angular resolution than $Planck$ is nicely illustrated in Fig.~\ref{fig:Reconstructed}, where the reconstructed primordial power spectrum obtained by fgivenx \cite{2018JOSS....3..849H} allowing linear tilted superimposed oscillations is shown for both $Planck$ and $Planck$+SPT-3G data.}

 When the ranges of parameters which provide a better fit independently to $Planck$ and SPT-3G data overlap, we find a larger $\Delta \chi^2$ in the combined $Planck$ SPT-3G data set, $\Delta \chi^2 \sim -17.5$ (-14.7) for modulated logarithmic (linear) oscillations.